ipfs/ipfs-blog/src/_blog/ipfs-breaking-free-client-server.md

 ## Conclusion

 Web3 technologies like IPFS help us exit a world of centralization.
 This gives more power to the consumer, and less to companies looking to harvest your private information.
-IPFS also helps us achieve more resilience for our data with a solid distributed design.
-Below are some choice links for how to begin using IPFS for users just getting started, to developers looking to break into the technology.
+IPFS also helps us achieve more resilience and interoperability for our data with a solid distributed design.

+If you wanna learn more, below are some links for how to begin using IPFS for new users and for developers looking to delve deeper into the technology.

 ## Links